ivanbruel/TextStyle/README.md

 ## License

-RxResult is available under the MIT license.
+TextStyle is available under the MIT license.
 See the LICENSE file for more info.